Vehicle owner responsibilities

 - A financial institution that repossesses vehicles.

 This information is only a guide to the law and should not be interpreted as the law.
 For the exact legal details, please refer to the Parliamentary Counsel's Office website.

 Owners must inform us when the use and/or details of their vehicle changes.
 Examples of this include:

-- When the purpose of the vehicle changes e.g. from a normal vehicle to a Passenger Transport Vehicle (PTV); or
+- When the purpose of the vehicle changes e.g. from a normal vehicle to a Passenger Transport Vehicle (PTV), or peer to peer car rental.*

 - When there are variations to the vehicle class, insurance, fee type, conditions or concessions.

 If the vehicle no longer requires special identification plates (e.g. PTV plates), the plates must be returned and a general series plate issued.
 The compulsory Motor Injury Insurance (MII) class must also be varied to show the new class (e.g. 3c to 1a).